manalonghenry/Bookly/README.md

 ### 🧐 Better Suggestions
 Suggest more relevant books by:
 * Removing work books, activity books, study guides, textbooks, etc.

+### ✅ Serializable
+The user's data will be saved such as:
+* The user's lists
+* The user's last saved filtering preferences

+## 🤔 Potential Ideas

+### 📊 Data and Insights
+User's can see insights of their preferences such as:
+* The most popular genres that they are interested in
+* The genres that the user seems the least interested in